patricksu/CarND-LaneLines-P1/writeup_report.md

 My pipeline consisted of 6 steps.
 1) I converted the images to grayscale.
 2) I Gaussian-smoothed the gray image.
 3) I detected the edges using Canny.
 4) I selected edges only in the region-of-interest.
 5) I detected lane lines using Hough Transformation.
 6) I combined the lane lines with the original image as output.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function in the following steps.
+1) I defined

 If you'd like to include images to show how the pipeline works, here is how to include an image: